 Adding coloring is truly optional, but I do think people expect strawberry jellies and jams to be more of a bright red.
 Your homemade version without any coloring may not be as vibrant but it will still taste delicious!

 But there’s even more reason to be excited about this healthy jam.
-First, berries are extremely healthy.
-That’s because they’re low in calories and full of nutrients.
+First, berries are extremely healthy because they’re low in calories and full of nutrients.
 Chia seeds are also very healthy and for the same reason — they deliver a lot of nutrients in a low-calorie way.

 How to Serve Chia Jam

 - Toast — Spread it over toast with a little vegan butter

-- I also love serving it with some vegan yogurt.
-So good!
+- Yogurt — Serve it with some vegan yogurt.

-- If you’ve got bagels, add some chia jam to this vegan cream cheese for a creamy fruit spread!
+- Bagels — Add some chia jam to this vegan cream cheese for a creamy fruit spread!

 - Muffins — Spread it over these peanut butter muffins for a sort of PB&J muffin effect.

 How long does chia seed jam last?